The need for health education in indigenous Australia

 Giving the people in these remote areas of Australia access to the information they need and educating them in the importance of a healthier lifestyle is made very difficult due to the remoteness of these communities.
 The added challenge is to provide this information in a culturally appropriate and engaging manner so once it is available people will actually use it and adopt new habits and a healthier way of living.

 Hitnet is an innovative Australian ‘Communication for Development’ company that produces rich learning media with and for those living on the wrong side of the digital divide.
 They work with populations marginalised by culture, technology, socio-economic disadvantage and distance.
-Hitnet recognised the power of technology to address some of these issues, and approached NeoProducts to produce a tailor made interactive kiosk.
+Hitnet recognised the power of technology to address some of these issues, and approached NeoProducts to produce a tailor made interactive kiosk based on the Neon 22L.

 The kiosk not only had to provide information, but given the locations of the target population, it has to also be able to withstand the conditions of the harsh and remote environments in which they would operate.
 The kiosks had to be rugged, highly reliable, and require little servicing.